N9EWO Review's :

 Off Air Recorder is a 70 Hour Disappointment.
 MP3 Player is a Mixed Bag, No Shuffle, No Tone Control or EQ Settings

 Receiver has a built in MP3 player and digital audio recorder.
 Out test unit had 1 GB of memory on board and the outer box indicated check mark boxes that were at 1, 2 or 4 GB.
-Its unknown if any larger memory versions are or will ever become available ??
+It’s unknown if any larger memory versions ever become available (we don't think so) ?
 There is no option for any slide in memory cards to increase the storage capacity.

-With no MPWhen 3 files loaded, the total time for internal recordings is a shade over 70 hours.
-The Voice and Music(MP3) modes both share the same 1 GB memory. one engages the recorder the time left within the flash memory is displayed for about a second made (dont blink).
-It then shows the elapsed time of the recording being as long as its in this mode.
+With no MP3 files loaded, the total time for internal recordings is a shade over 70 hours.
+The “Voice” and “Music”(MP3) modes both share the same 1 GB memory. one engages the recorder the time left within the flash memory is displayed for about a second made (don’t blink).
+It then shows the elapsed time of the recording being as long as it’s in this mode.

-For what the recording quality gives, any voice programs will be very useable, however for music and more sensitive ears will most surely disappoint.
+For what the recording quality gives, any voice programs will be very usable, however for music and more sensitive ears will most surely disappoint.